 Green Credentials (BREEAM)

-With a growing emphasis these days on environmental protection, Steintec has released new information to highlight its own commitment to delivering low energy mortars.
+With a growing emphasis these days on environmental protection, Steintec has released information to highlight its own commitment to delivering low energy mortars and low carbon construction.

 Due to a triple, energy-saving combination of fewer binders, a reduced requirement for drying and significantly lower shipping costs than any other brand, using tuffbau mortars can reduce CO2 emissions by up to 188kg per tonne.
 That’s the equivalent of some 1,465 km travelled by the average car.

 The BREEAM Green Guide to Specification allocates ratings to systems of pavement construction.

 The greatest environmental impact by far is determined by the choice of paving unit and base materials.
 Although bedding and jointing mortars are a critical component within these systems they also represent a relatively small proportion of the overall volume of material contained in a finished pavement.
 Therefore they are not allocated individual ratings in the BREEAM Green Guide.

 Despite this, the specifier should be aware that at the heart of our products is “structure first technology”, using 30% to 50% less binder whilst delivering outstanding structural performance.
 This ensures our products achieve a responsible balance between product performance and environmental impact.

 tuffbau mortars use up to 50 percent less binding per tonne, the equivalent saving in CO2 of 128kg.
 Less binder equals less energy consumed.